 Taking a Breathwork Class

 After getting diagnosed with Complex Post Traumatic Stress Disorder (C-PTSD), I felt like a frozen caveman getting thawed out.
-I had recently stopped taking a psychiatric mood-stabilizing drug, Lamictal.
-Frustrated by the mental health industry, I looked to alternative and more spiritual methods to heal.
-After paying tens of thousands of dollars in therapy and psychiatry bills over the decades, I felt abandoned by Western medicine.
+I looked to more spiritual methods to heal.
 For years, I numbed the symptoms of my problems, while living in denial that there was a root cause.
-On the surface, psychiatric drugs improved my mood, even though the drugs covered up the deeper causes of my pain.
-Beneath my body lived stored-up, unprocessed trauma from my past.
+Beneath my body lived stored-up, unprocessed trauma from my childhood.
 Like a caveman, parts of my body and psyche were frozen inside.
 As the ice melted, decades of triggers jolted throughout my body, head to toe.

 How to do Breathwork